Silicon Valley Data Science (Mountainview)

-Part of the team working to build juju, a new suite of DevOps tools for Ubuntu Server.
+Part of the team working to build Juju, a new suite of DevOps tools for Ubuntu Server.
 Developing juju charms to orchestrate various services throughout the enterprise.
 Designing / developing APIs and tools surrounding the juju DevOps stack.
-Developing service stacks for everything from Hadoop clusters to complex large-scale infrastructures like Wikipedia.
-Integrate / test deployments on bare metal as well as EC2, Eucalyptus, and OpenStack cloud infrastructures.
+Integrate / test deployments on LXC, bare metal-as-a-service (MaaS) as well as EC2 and OpenStack cloud infrastructures.

 Archethought is a consulting firm specializing in designing and building private and hybrid clouds for colleges and universities around the world.
 This helps universities take advantage of more efficient Virtualization technologies, provide infrastructure as a service within the university, and safely explore various emerging Digital Library technologies.